-All students at Melton Christian College will undertake two lessons per week of Biblical Studies.
+All students at Melton Christian College will undertake one lessons per week of Biblical Studies.
 Physical activity is an important part of a healthy mind and body; therefore, all Year 11 and 12 students have timetabled opportunities to participate in sport and exercise.

 Most studies are designed to contain four units, each of which is one semester.
 Generally, students complete Units 1 and 2 in Year 10/11 and Units 3 and 4 in Year 11/12.
-Students are required to complete eight 3 and 4 units but may complete up to a maximum of twelve, to enhance their ATAR score.
+Students are required to complete four Unit 3 and 4 sequences, but may receive credit for a maximum of six, to enhance their ATAR score.
 Only Units 3 and 4 count towards the ATAR score.